Location: Morgan University Center, Room 206

 The All State

-.
-Since 1930, The All State has served as APSU’s student-led newspaper and is a means for the expression of student opinion and medium for the dissemination of timely news relevant to the campus community.
-The All State has earned a vast array of awards at the state, regional, and national levels.
+Since 1930, The All State has served as APSU’s campus student-led newspaper.
+The All State has earned multiple awards at the state, regional, and national level.
+The All State is published weekly and is a means for the expression of student opinion and a medium for the dissemination of timely news relevant to the campus community.

 Foy Fitness and Recreation Center